h-milz/wireless-gk/README.md

 # Wireless-GK

 Wireless-GK is a project which aims at developing a wireless alternative for Roland's famed (huh ...)
 GK cables.
 These cables are used to connect electric guitars which are equipped with a Roland GK-2A or GK-3 hexaphonic pickup to a Roland guitar synthesizer or modeller (e.g. GR-33, GR-55, VG-99 or any other of these models).
 If you came here you probably know what you are looking for but anyway, if not, here's where you can get basic [information](https://en.wikipedia.org/wiki/Guitar_synthesizer#Roland_GK_interface).
 The cable consists of two 13-pin DIN connectors and a 13-wire cable.
-See the GK-3 schematics (sorry, this is the exact same blurred Roland sourced schematics that has been circulating forever...) to see the signals and wire assignments.
+See the [GK-3 schematics](GK-3-schematics.png).

 # Previous Attempts and Developments